 '''

 class MitosisSteppableClusters(MitosisSteppableClustersBase):

-def init (self simulator frequency=1);
+def init (self, simulator, frequency=1):

-'''

-'''

-MitosisSteppableClustersBase.init(self,simulator, frequency)
+MitosisSteppableClustersBase. init (self, simulator, frequency)

 def step(self,mcs):

 for cell in self.cellList:

 clusterCellList=self.getClusterCells(cell.clusterId)

 for cellLocal in clusterCellList:

 mitosisClusterIdList=[]

 for compartmentList in self.clusterList:

 clusterId=0

 clusterVolume=0

 for cell in CompartmentList(compartmentList):

 clusterVolume+=cell.volume

 clusterId=cell.clusterId

 if clusterVolume>250:

 mitosisClusterIdList.append(clusterId)

 for clusterId in mitosisClusterIdList:

 to change mitosis mode uncomment one of the lines below

 self.divideClusterRandomOrientation(clusterId)

 self.divideClusterOrientationVectorBased(clusterId,1,0,0)

 self.divideClusterAlongMajorAxis(clusterId)

 self.divideClusterAlongMinorAxis(clusterId)

 def updateAttributes(self):

-parentCell=self.mitosisSteppable.parentCell

-childCell=self.mitosisSteppable.childCell

-compartmentListChild

-=self.getClusterCells(childCell.clusterId)

-compartmentListParent\

-=self.getClusterCells(parentCell.clusterId)
+compartmentListParent=self.getClusterCells(self.parentCell.clusterId)

-for i in xrange(compartmentListChild.size()):
+for i in xrange(compartmentListParent.size()):

 compartmentListParent[i].targetVolume/=2.0

-compartmentListChild[i].targetVolume\

-=compartmentListParent[i].targetVolume

-compartmentListChild[i].lambdaVolume\

-=compartmentListParent[i].lambdaVolume
+self.cloneParentCluster2ChildCluster()

 '''

 The steppable is quite similar to the mitosis steppable which works for non-compartmental cell.
 This time however, after mitosis happens you have to reassign properties of children compartments and of parent compartments which usually means iterating over list of compartments.
-Conveniently this iteration is quite simple and SteppableBasePy class has convenience function getClusterCells which returns list of cells belonging to a cluster with a given cluster id:
+Conveniently this iteration is quite simple and SteppableBasePy class has a convenience function getClusterCells which returns a list of cells belonging to a cluster with a given cluster id:

-compartmentListChild = self.getClusterCells(childCell.clusterId)
+compartmentListParent = self.getClusterCells(self.parentCell.clusterId)

-The call above returns a list of cells in a cluster with clusterID specified by childCell.clusterId.
-In the subsequent for loop we iterate over list of cells in the parent and child clusters and assign appropriate values of volume constrain parameters.
-Notice that because compartmentListChild is indexable (ie. we can access directly any element of the list provided our index is not out of bounds) we can in a single loop visit compartments of paraent and child clusters:
+The call above returns a list of cells in a cluster with clusterID specified by self.parentCell.clusterId.
+In the subsequent for loop we iterate over list of cells in the parent cluster and assign appropriate values of volume constraint parameters.
+Notice that compartmentListParent is indexable (ie. we can access directly any element of the list provided our index is not out of bounds).

 '''

-for i in xrange(compartmentListChild.size()):
+for i in xrange(compartmentListParent.size()):

 compartmentListParent[i].targetVolume/=2.0

-compartmentListChild[i].targetVolume\

-=compartmentListParent[i].targetVolume

-compartmentListChild[i].lambdaVolume\

-=compartmentListParent[i].lambdaVolume

 '''